-The Group operates in a number of markets in which its operations Cash and cash equivalents includes cash in hand, deposits held at may be subject to litigation risks, as highlighted on pages 43 to 45.
+The Group operates in a number of markets in which its operations may be subject to litigation risks, as highlighted on pages 43 to 45.
 In such circumstances, the potential outcome can often be unknown.
 The Group therefore routinely makes estimates of the financial impact using management's experience and current knowledge of the situation.